- List prior knowledge of Ramadan

 - Tempera paint or acrylic paint

-Step 2: Read Ramadan by David F. Marx.
+Step 2: Read Ramadan by David F. Marx (or another book about Ramadan) aloud to the class.

-Step 3: Using Kidspiration, list what the children learned about Ramadan.
+Step 3: Now list what the children learned about Ramadan on the chart paper or interactive whiteboard.

 Step 4: Create a class penny jar to collect pennies to give to a charity.
-Use a glass quart jar and decorate it with paints.
-I let each group of four children add a detail to the jar decoration.
+Have students decorate the glass quart jar with paint.
+(I sent students in groups of four to add details to the jar.)

-Read Ramadan by Suhaib Hamid Ghazi (Author), Omar Rayyan (Illustrator).
+Read Ramadan by Suhaib Hamid Ghazi, illustrated by Omar Rayyan.
 After reading this beautifully illustrated book, have the children use watercolor to illustrate their favorite part of the book.